Gielgud Theatre: Early years

 In 1909, the American impresario Charles Frohman became sole manager of the theatre and renamed the house Globe Theatre (the "Globe Theatre" on Newcastle Street had been demolished in 1902, making the name available).
 The reopening production was His Borrowed Plumes, written by Lady Randolph Churchill, Winston Churchill's mother.
 During the First World War, the musical Peg O' My Heart was a success at the theatre.
 Noël Coward debuted his Fallen Angels here in 1925.
 Call It a Day by Dodie Smith opened in 1935 and ran for 509 performances, an unusually long run for the slow inter-war years.
 Shakespeare and classic plays, as well as musicals, were seen at the theatre in the decades that followed.
-In 1938, actor John Gielgud directed and starred in a revival of The Importance of Being Earnest that was "regarded at the time as the definitive production of the 20th century."
+In 1939, actor John Gielgud directed and starred in a revival of The Importance of Being Earnest that was "regarded at the time as the definitive production of the 20th century."

 After World War II

 Gielgud took his production of The Lady's Not for Burning, by Christopher Fry, to the Globe Theatre in 1949 for a successful West End premiere.
 Likewise, in 1960, A Man For All Seasons had its stage premiere here.
-Terence Frisby's There's a Girl in My Soup, opening in 1966, ran for 1,064 performances at the theatre, a record that was not surpassed until Andrew Lloyd Webber's production of the Olivier Award-winning comedy Daisy Pulls It Off by Denise Deegan opened in April 1983 to run for 1,180 performances, the theatre's longest run.
+Terence Frisby's There's a Girl in My Soup, opening in 1966, ran for 1,064 performances at the theatre, a record that was not surpassed until Andrew Lloyd Webber's production of the Olivier Award-winning comedy Daisy Pulls It Off by Denise Deegan opened in April 1983 to run until February 1986 for 1,180 performances, the theatre's longest run.
 In 1987 Peter Shaffer's play Lettice and Lovage had a hit London premiere, starring Maggie Smith and Margaret Tyzack, and running for two years.
 One of several Coward revivals in recent decades, Design for Living, starring Rachel Weisz, transferred to the theatre in 1995.
 When Lloyd Webber rewrote Tell Me on a Sunday, he relaunched it at the theatre to good notices.

 The Globe was the home of a resident theatre cat named Beerbohm, after actor Herbert Beerbohm Tree.
 The tabby's portrait still hangs in the corridor near the stalls.
 Beerbohm appeared on stage at least once in every production, forcing the actors to improvise.
 He always chose to occupy certain actors' dressing rooms while they were at the theatre, including Peter Bowles, Michael Gambon and Penelope Keith.
 Beerbohm was mentioned several times on Desert Island Discs, and he was the only cat to have received a front-page obituary in the theatrical publication, The Stage.
 He died in March 1995 at the age of 20.